wp-plugins/woocommerce-multilingual/readme.txt

 3. Multiple currencies

 == Changelog ==

+= 3.6.2 =
+* Bug fix: A product could appear multiple times in the cart when added in different languages
+* Bug fix: Product attribute labels translations were not showing on the frontend in some circumstances
+* Bug fix: Attributes labels translations not showing on the 'Add product' admin panel
+* Bug fix: The flags for custom languages were not showing correctly on the products editor screen
+* Bug fix: The currency switcher was missing from the WooCommerce Status dashboard widget (in version 3.6.1)
+* Bug fix: The auto-adjust ids functionality from WPML was not working with wc_get_product_terms
+* Bug fix: The 'shop' link was stripped out of the breadcrumb in the Woocommerce product page.
+* Bug fix: The product category template was not working correctly in secondary languages
+* Bug fix: Fixed a problem with sanitize_title for variations in Danish and German
+* Moved the Tab manager settings to separate file from the WCML config
+* Duplicates for media are now being created, if missing, when product translations are created.
+* Bug fix: Fixed a fatal error that was occurring when the WPML was not updated to version 3.2 while the WPML addons were updated to the latest versions.

 = 3.6.1 =
 * Updated the taxonomy translation synchronization to be compatible with WPML 3.2